JulianLegler/goxn/README.md

 Observability experiments engine

 positional arguments:
-  spec                  Path to an oxn experiment specification to execute.
+  spec                  Path to angoxn experiment specification to execute.

 options:
   -h, --help            show this help message and exit --times TIMES         Run the experiment n times.
 Default is 1 --report REPORT       Create an experiment report at the specified location.
 If the file exists, it will be overwritten.
 If it does not exist, it will be created.
-  --accounting          Capture resource usage for oxn and the sue.
+  --accounting          Capture resource usage forgoxn and the sue.
 Requires that the report option is set.Will increase the time it takes to run the experiment by about two seconds for each service in the sue.
   --randomize           Randomize the treatment execution order.
 Per default, treatments are executed in the order given in the experiment specification
   --extend EXTEND       Path to a treatment extension file.
-If specified, treatments in the file will be loaded into oxn.
+If specified, treatments in the file will be loaded intogoxn.
   --loglevel [{debug,info,warning,error,critical}]
                         Set the log level.
 Choose between debug, info, warning, error, critical.
 Default is info --logfile LOG_FILE    Write logs to a file.
 If the file does not exist, it will be created.